 We welcome applications of up to £10,000 from any local community groups who have an idea for a new community initiative for residents.
 During funding opening windows, the application form can be found on our One Borough Voice website.

 The application window for the Neighbourhood Fund (NCIL) opens every six months and is next scheduled to open during the following time periods:

 - August 2020

 - August 2021

 Following the application window closure, we will undertake due diligence on each application received to check for eligibility, ensure that each organisation has dedicated Safeguarding and Equality and Diversity policies and is financially stable.
 Each application will then be sent to the Resident Panel for the first round of scoring; groups will need to meet the 40% approval threshold to ensure that they proceed to the Dragon’s Dens rounds.

-The Dragon’s Den rounds will see each organisation present their projects to the Resident Panel; a 50% approval rate will ensure that the organisation proceeds to be considered for funding.
-The Cabinet Member for Community Leadership & Engagement and the Director of Policy and Participation will then meet to finalise the funding bids and each successful group should receive funding within two months.
+The Dragon’s Den rounds will see each organisation present their projects to the Resident Panel who will then vote on whether or not to fund each project.
+The Cabinet Member for Community Leadership & Engagement and the Director of Policy and Participation will then meet to finalise and confirm the funding decisions made by the panel and each successful group should receive funding within two months.